algosup/2023-2024-project-3-virtual-processor-team-5/Management/Team 5 Weekly Report - [ January 22, 2024 - January 26, 2024 ].md

 #### 01/25/2024:
 - Continue working on the sprint 6
-- Create the function to read a .Txt file from our C program -> Sprint 7 : Create the function to read a file.txt de Virtual Processor Team 5 | Trello
+- Start of the sprint 7 -> https://trello.com/c/CcG9ADXk/22-sprint-7-create-the-function-to-read-a-filetxt
-- Create a function to perform arithmetical operation using value from our .txt file -> Sprint 8 : implement the function to do calcul with the file.txt de Virtual Processor Team 5 | Trello
+- Start of the sprint 8 -> https://trello.com/c/5tZtJa8Q/25-sprint-8-implement-the-function-to-do-calcul-with-the-filetxt
-- Start of the sprint 9 -> Sprint 9 : Implement a function to store a value into a register from the .txt file with the ST instruction de Virtual Processor Team 5 | Trello
+- Start of the sprint 9 -> https://trello.com/c/1fBpXmIE/26-sprint-9-implement-a-function-to-store-a-value-into-a-register-from-the-txt-file-with-the-st-instruction